You Don't Say (Overwhelmed Again and Again)

 The simple-sounding idea was to overlay my study texts with voice overs.

 First, the back story.
-One project I'm working involves using Python to display a sequence of topic review text lines (with colorization) about a topic I'm trying to learn, say the 47 non-Dunder methods of the string object in Python.
+One project I'm working involves using Python to display a sequence of topic review text lines (with colorization) about a topic I'm trying to learn, say it's the 47 non-Dunder methods of the string object (str) in Python.
 (See for example here)

 I spent a lot of time researching questions such as these:

 (1) Should I use Audacity to dub with my own voice, or use a TTS (Text To Speech) program like Super whisper?
-(Note: for Win OS version of SuperWhisper, a Vulcan dll is missing, so had to download Vulcan SDK package)
+(Note: for Win OS version of SuperWhisper, a Vulcan dll is missing, so had to download Vulcan SDK package) [Post Script: Audacity is complicated.
+I need to study a whole bunch of videos to start figuring it out, for example: by Mike Russel here, by Skills Factory here, and more by Jay Mayor about audio "enhancement" here (using Adobe Enhancer here)

 (3) Pre-compute option -- Converting text to a speech file takes time.
 One option is to execute such conversions ahead of time, in idle moments.
 For example when user is supposed to be reading some study text or watching a study video.